felixlopz/hubrise-test-task/content/apps/uber-eats/faqs/en/connect-webstore.md

 For instructions on how to find your Uber Eats UUID, see [How Do I Find My Uber Eats UUID?](/apps/uber-eats/faqs/find-uber-eats-uuid/)

-**If I connect my webstore, will I receive orders only from the webstore?**
+**Can I receive orders only from the delivery store or the webstore?**

 No, as both stores use the same UUID, it's impossible to receive orders from only one.
-All orders, whether from your webstore or delivery store, will be received.
+All orders, whether from your delivery store or webstore, will be received.

 **What limitations exist when I connect my Uber Eats webstore?**